 - Alert small children in the home.
-Children sleep very sound and may not be awakened by the sound of the smoke alarms. - Leave immediately using one of your planned escape routes (see page 27).
-Every second counts, don't stop to get dressed or pick up valuables. - Before opening inside doors look for smoke seeping in around the edges, and feel with the back of your hand If the door is hot use your second exit.
-If you feel it's safe, open the door very slowly and be prepared to close immediately if smoke and heat rush in.
+Children sleep very sound and may not be awakened by the sound of the smoke alarms. - Leave immediately using one of your planned escape routes (see page 26).
+Every second counts, don't stop to get dressed or pick up valuables.